Xilinx/video-sdk/v2.0/_sources/getting_started_on_prem.rst.txt

     sudo /opt/xilinx/xrt/bin/xball --device-filter u30 xbmgmt program --base

-   + If all cards are up to date, the script will report so and terminate.
+   + If all cards are up to date, the command will report so and terminate.
 You can proceed to the next step.
-   + Otherwise, you will see one or more messages indicating "Updating Satellite Controller (SC) firmware flash image" and the script will perform the required updates.
+   + Otherwise, you will see one or more messages indicating "Updating Satellite Controller (SC) firmware flash image" and the command will perform the required updates.
 After all updates are completed, perform a warm reboot of the machine.

 #.
 Test that the installation was successful with the command below.
 This script will run a validation test on each of the devices in your system.
 For each of the devices, you should see a message indicating that the test was successful::